neoforged/.github/primers/1.21.4/index.md

     - `ModelManager`
         - `specialBlockModelRenderer` - Returns the renderer for special block models.
         - `entityModels` - Returns the model set for the entities.
+        - `getItemProeprties` - Returns the properties for the client item based on its resource location.
     - `ModelResourceLocation#inventory` is removed
     - `ResolvableModel` - The base model, usually unbaked, that have references to resolve.
     - `SimpleBakedModel` fields are now all private